-Chad Skelton is an investigative reporter and data journalist at The Vancouver Sun, where he has worked since 1998.
-Chad is an expert in using Freedom of Information laws to ferret out controversial documents from government agencies.
+Chad Skelton is an award-winning journalist, consultant and educator.
+He is an expert in using Freedom of Information laws to ferret out controversial documents from government agencies.
 He is also active in the emerging field of data journalism: using raw government data to find news stories and create searchable online databases.

 Ken Rubin is an Ottawa-based public interest researcher, a citizens’ advocate, an author, a civil libertarian, and an organic farmer.
 He is a well-known commentator on the right to information (RTI) and secrecy practices in Canada.